Registration

 I need to request a pass to register online: I’ll contact the registrar’s office and provide my contact information (don’t forget your cell phone number)

-• my eCandidat application number
+• My eCandidat case number

 • I am enclosing the CFA commitment certificate